simonw/datasette-ripgrep/README.md

 ## Usage

-This plugin requires configuration: it needs to a `path` setting so that it knows where to run searches:
+This plugin requires configuration: it needs to a `path` setting so that it knows where to run searches.

+Create a `metadata.json` file that looks like this:

 ```json
 {